Holocaust Memorial Day (UK)

 Holocaust Memorial Day (HMD, 27 January) is a national commemoration day in the United Kingdom dedicated to the remembrance of the Jews and others who suffered in the Holocaust, under Nazi persecution.
 It was first held in January 2001 and has been on the same date every year since.
 The chosen date is the anniversary of the liberation of Auschwitz concentration camp by the Soviet Union in 1945, the date also chosen for the International Holocaust Remembrance Day and some other national Holocaust Memorial Days.

 In addition to the national event, there are numerous smaller memorial events around the country organised by many different organisations, groups and individuals.

 Since 2005, Holocaust Memorial Day has been supported by the Holocaust Memorial Day Trust, a charity set up and funded by the UK Government.

-The theme for Holocaust Memorial Day 2023 will be "ordinary people".
+The theme for Holocaust Memorial Day 2024 was "Fragility of Freedom".

 UK event

 Every year since 2001, there has been an annual national memorial to the victims of the Holocaust.
 The UK event has been hosted in: